stanleyylin/cadence2/README.md

 ## How we built it
 For our backend, we used Near as we were attracted to its beginner-friendliness and organized documentation.
 It played a really big part in helping us come to understand blockchain, NFTs, and smart contracts.
 Jackal was employed to ensure secure peer-to-peer transactions and store the music data.
 These frameworks were actualized using TypeScript and JavaScript.
 To generate NFTs, we leveraged Pinata, Alchemy, MetaMask with a Goerli address, and HardHat.
 Finally, our frontend was created using ReactJS.

+There is a frontend-only demo available (since the backend requires actual payment) in the link above!